8.5.1 Eligibility for Training Services

 Reporting on Non-Participants Receiving Incumbent Worker Training

-Those workers receiving incumbent worker training who are not enrolled in the WIOA I Adult Program or Dislocated Worker Program are not WIOA "participants," and thus are not included in calculations for the state's Primary Indicators of Performance.2 However, Local WDBs must report on all individuals who receive incumbent worker training, including employment status after training and credential attainment, as detailed in section 11.22.3
+Those workers receiving incumbent worker training who are not enrolled in the WIOA I Adult Program or Dislocated Worker Program are not WIOA "participants," and thus are not included in calculations for the state's Primary Indicators of Performance.2 However, Local WDBs and their service providers must report on all individuals who receive incumbent worker training, including employment status after training and credential attainment, as detailed in section 11.22.3

 State Performance Standards for On-the-Job Training, Customized Training, and Incumbent Worker Training